 Event and Conference Planning Checklist

 Are you planning your own event?
-Why not consult our very own Golden Jubilee Conference planning checklist?
+Why not consult our helpful Golden Jubilee Conference planning checklist?

-At the Golden Jubilee Conference Hotel, we have many years of experience at hosting events ranging from large residential conferences to small workshops or training courses for less than 10 people.
+At the Golden Jubilee Conference Hotel, we have many years experience of hosting events ranging from large residential conferences to small workshops or training courses for less than 10 people.